FAQ

 How do I set the time desired on the meter?

-The instructions for setting the time are on each meter.
-If the buttons don’t work as described, call our meter hotline at: (877)215-3958 and report the meter needs to maintenance.
+Instructions for using single-space and multi-space meters.
+If the buttons don’t work as described, call our meter hotline at: (877) 215-3958 and report the meter needs to maintenance.

 Do all of the City’s parking meters accept credit card payments?

-All parking meters in the city of Los Angeles have accepted credit card payments since January 2013.
+All parking meters in the City of Los Angeles accept credit cards.

-Will the City’s parking meters accept Apple pay?
+Do the City's parking meters accept Tap to Pay/NFC payment?

 How do I report a broken meter?